-We suggest that you first check out the following Slurm "Getting Started" resources from LLNL if you have not used a batch submission system before.
+We suggest that you first check out the following Slurm "Quick Start" resources from LLNL if you have not used a batch submission system before.
+Find them here and below in the resources section.

 Then please check out our RG Slurm Examples page and the RG Workflows page for architecture of interest and specific commands to run for these systems.